jsleeio/terraform-gcp-bootstrapper/README.md

 * a Secret in Secret Manager for your Github personal access token
 * a Github platform connection in Cloud Build
 * a Github repository connection in Cloud Build
-* a git branch push trigger in Cloud Build
+* three Cloud Build triggers:
+  * on branch push, run a Terraform plan+apply
+  * on manual trigger, run a Terraform plan+apply
+  * on manual trigger, run a Terraform destroy
 * various IAM bits to make it all work

-You can copy verbatim from here to your repository:

-* Cloud Build sample pipeline that runs Terraform and stores state in the state bucket
+Some files will be added to the repository:

 * a Terraform backend definition, because you need one and why type it every time?
+* scripts to invoke the manual deploy & destroy triggers
 * a "Hello, world" Terraform output definition to give it something to chew on

+Some files will be copied from wherever `terraform-gcp-bootstrapper.sh` is, if they exist there, otherwise you'll need to copy them yourself:

+* Cloud Build deploy pipeline YAML that runs Terraform and stores state in the state bucket
+* Cloud Build destroy pipeline YAML that runs Terraform and stores state in the state bucket

 Perfect for quick experiments and prototypes.